How to cool down a hot car faster than you can say 'ouch'

 According to the Centers for Disease Control, temperatures inside a parked car can rise almost 20 degrees within the first 10 minutes, even with a window cracked open.
 In just 20 minutes, with an outside temperature of balmy 80 degrees, the heat in your car can rise to a sweltering 118 degrees, making your steering wheel, seat belts and gear shift too hot to handle.

-If you've been burned by a hot car one too many times, Jeff Rossen, NBC News Investigative Reporter and host of Rossen Reports, saves the day with simple techniques to keep your hands (and the rest of your body) safer and cooler this summer.
+If you've been burned by a hot car one too many times, Jeff Rossen, NBC News National Investigative Correspondent and host of Rossen Reports, saves the day with simple techniques to keep your hands (and the rest of your body) safer and cooler this summer.

 Do This When You're Ready to Park